-How Palliative Care Helps With CHF
+How Palliative Care Helps People Living with Heart Failure

 By Andrew Esch, MD

-Palliative care is also there to guide you and your loved ones through the distress caused by CHF.
-The team will also help you navigate the health care system.
+Palliative care is also there to guide you and your loved ones through the distress caused by heart failure.
+The team will help you navigate the health care system.
 They will keep you, your family, and all of your other doctors up to date and on the same page.
 One of the most important things they can do is help you fully discuss your health with your family and others who help care for you.

 GetPalliativeCare.Org is an online resource for patients and families that focuses solely on providing information on palliative care from the point of diagnosis.
 At GetPalliativeCare.org you can take a short quiz to see whether you or a loved one could benefit from palliative care.
 The site is provided by the Center to Advance Palliative Care.

-Dr. Esch is medical education consultant at the Center to Advance Palliative Care.
+Dr. Esch is a medical education consultant at the Center to Advance Palliative Care.
 A palliative care specialist, Dr. Esch focuses on improving quality of life for patients and their families as they face serious illness.
 Dr. Esch earned his medical degree from the University of Buffalo.
 Note that this post is adapted from one that originally ran in 2020.